adrian-cucuet/luigis-P5/README.md

 ## Agile Methodology<a name="agile"></a>

-As I was developing the project on multiple devices I have decided to create a Google Spreadsheet for the Agile Methodology.
-Working by myslef I find it easier to use a spreadsheet insteam of an Agile SaaS product that is more efficient for teams.
+As I was developing the project on multiple devices I decided to create a Google Spreadsheet for the Agile Methodology.
+Working by myself I find it easier to use a spreadsheet instead of an Agile SaaS product that is more efficient for teams.

 While creating the User Stories I implemented the MoSCoW Prioritization Method.
-This way I focused on more important task first.
-Every User Story is part of a Milestone and have an accentance criteria.
+This way I focused on more important tasks first.
+Every User Story is part of a Milestone and has acceptance criteria.

 For the Jazzmin implementation, it was working fine before deployment.
-After deployment, admin wasn't working so I had to give up to this functionality and reeverse to original django admin.
+After deployment, the admin wasn't working so I had to give up on this functionality and reverse to the original django admin.

 <details>
 <summary>Agile Methodology</summary>